-The Indian government introduced the National Pension Scheme (NPS) to encourage individuals to save for their retirement.
-The NPS is a voluntary scheme designed to help people build a retirement corpus.
+The Indian government introduced the National Pension Scheme (NPS) to encourage individuals to prepare financially for their retirement.
+The NPS is a voluntary scheme designed to help you build a retirement corpus.
 Initially launched for government employees on January 1, 2004, the scheme was later expanded to all Indian citizens on May 1, 2009.
-The Pension Fund Regulatory and Development Authority (PFRDA) oversees it.
+The Pension Fund Regulatory and Development Authority (PFRDA) regulates it.

 Read morePeaceful Post-Retirement Life